Originally published at Akashic Books’ Mondays are Murder series.

 Shane said it sounded less like a system and more like the law of averages doing its thing, but Scott said no, it was all rigged, the players bet against themselves, and once you know how to read the odds, cleaning up was easy.
 He’d been working on his system for three years, he said, and it’d paid every dime the University of Tampa ever charged him.
 And that school’s never been cheap; they didn’t even give out scholarships back then, so he needed that money, ever since Daddy cut off the spigot when he and Shane got arrested for yanking stereos out of some Audis and Beemers one night up in Temple Terrace.
 Scott’s dad played golf with the right people so he skated on that one.
 Shane, whose father was far less influential, did nine months at Orient Road.

 We spilled out of Scott’s shitbox VW Beetle and into the vast expanse of the mostly empty parking lot.
 The fronton swept along its eastern edge, looming over us, its teal paint sun-bleached and chipped, its windows translucent like phlegm.
-This husk had once been a palace, the hottest Friday night ticket in Tampa, but you’d never know to see it now.
+They say that before we were born, this husk was once a palace, the hottest Friday night ticket in Tampa.
+You’d never know to see it now.

 We took our seats among the dregs, in their stained white wifebeaters and pro wrestling t-shirts.
 The loudspeakers squeaked out a tinny anthem and the players lined up in a row of apathy and middle-aged heft, hoisting their cestas in a listless salute at the end of it before waddling over to their positions.
 Through the smoke, I watched the crowd.
 Scott watched the court.